 Frequently Asked Questions (FAQs) About How to Take Product Photos

 We’ve gathered the top questions that readers ask about how to take product photos and included our answers below.
-If you have additional questions about how to take product photos, ask your question on the Fit Small Business forum, and one of our experts will reply promptly.

 What do you need for product photography?

 For product photography, you need a digital camera.
 If you have a smartphone with at least a 10MP setting, that can work, too.
 You also need a tripod, seamless background paper or foam core boards, clamps, white poster board to deflect light, and one or two adjustable lamps.
 A lightbox can also be helpful.

 How do I take product photos for an online store?

 It’s easy to take product photos for an online store with a DSLR camera, a mirrorless camera, or even your smartphone.
 The best product photos are taken outdoors in natural light, but you can also take them indoors by placing your products near windows.
 You can set up a do-it-yourself photography studio easily for less than $100.

 Do I need a special lens for product photography?

 If you’re a beginner, don’t worry about purchasing special lenses for your product photography.
 Most camera and smartphone lenses provide adequate zoom and focal functions for basic product photography needs.
 If you decide you want to take your product photography to the next level, you might want to consider purchasing a macro lens.